ionic-team/ionic-docs/src/pages/intro/environment.md

 To get started with Ionic Framework, the only requirement is a [Node & npm](#node-npm) environment.

 Of course, a code editor is also required.
-[VS Code](https://code.visualstudio.com/) is recommended.
-VS Code is a free, batteries-included text editor made by Microsoft.
+[Visual Studio Code](https://code.visualstudio.com/) is recommended.
+Visual Studio Code is a free, batteries-included text editor made by Microsoft.

 ## Terminal